sidsharma27/Agora-iOS-Tutorial-Swift-1to1/README.md

 # Agora iOS Tutorial for Swift - 1 to 1

+## Prerequisites
+- Xcode
+- Some knowledge of Swift
+- Agora.io Developer Account

+## Agora.io Account
+If you haven't already, [create an Agora.io developer account](dashboard.agora.io/signup).
+Once you finish the sign up process, you will be redirected to the Dashboard.
+Feel free to use the sample project's App ID for this tutorial.

 ## Integrate the Agora SDK
 Create a new Xcode project and spin it up as a Single View Application.
 Next, open Terminal and navigate to the project folder.
 Now, create a Podfile using `pod init` and open the Podfile.
 Add the `AgoraRtcEngine_iOS` pod to your Podfile, save it, and install the Podfile back inside Terminal.